Be a “Yes, and” Small Business Owner

 - Yes, but I don’t have time to post on one more social media platform.

 - Yes, and I am committing to posting three times a week.
 I can start with quick graphics and build from there.
 I want to leverage LinkedIn and strengthen my referral network.

-- Fresh, solid content is critical to SEO, which has become more competitive during the pandemic.
+- Fresh, solid content is critical to SEO, as stated by Austin SEO which has become more competitive during the pandemic.
 Consistently produce content that strengthens your brand.